A Quantum Spectral Method for Non-Periodic Boundary Value Problems: Conclusions

 We close by noting a few possible extensions and algorithmic improvements of the proposed approach.
-Although we considered only Dirichlet-Dirichlet boundary conditions, other boundary conditions can be enforced by choosing other extensions~\cite{strang1999discrete}.
-Specifically, Neumann-Dirichlet boundary conditions can be enforced by adding $2d$ qubits, where~$d$ is the spatial dimension, and quadrupling the domain size.
+Although we considered only Dirichlet boundary conditions, other boundary conditions can be enforced by choosing different extensions~\cite{strang1999discrete}.
+Specifically, Neumann-Dirichlet boundary conditions can be enforced by adding $2d$ qubits and quadrupling the domain size in each coordinate direction.
 In the present work, our main aim was to demonstrate polylogarithmic complexity irrespective of the total number of gates used.
-A reduction in gate counts is relevant for near-term quantum computing due to the limited number of qubits and the impossibility of error correction in current and upcoming quantum computers.
+A reduction in gate counts is relevant for near-term quantum computing due to the short coherence times and the limited number of qubits in current quantum computers.
 The gate counts can be reduced by choosing alternative algorithms for each of the operations in the proposed quantum spectral approach.
 For instance, it may be possible to replace the used QFT algorithm with an approximate QFT algorithm that omits gates with a very small rotation~\cite{nam2020approximate}.
 Similarly, it is possible to compute or approximate the inverse of the diagonal solution matrix with alternative techniques, such as QSVT~\cite{martyn2021grand} or recent Fourier- or Chebyshev-based polynomial approximation techniques \cite{rosenkranz2025quantum}, which may or may not yield a reduction in gate counts.
 We did not consider in this paper the extraction of classical data of engineering interest from the obtained quantum states.
 To this end, recent advances in shadow tomography~\cite{huang2020predicting} and quantum machine learning~\cite{williams2024addressing} may provide practical solutions and warrant further investigation.
-In terms of future applications, solving non-periodic boundary value problems on d-dimensional hyperrectangles is, among others, relevant in homogenisation~\cite{morin2024fast,risthaus2024fft,paux2025discrete}.
+In terms of future applications, solving non-periodic boundary value problems on $d$-dimensional hyperrectangles is, among others, relevant in homogenisation~\cite{morin2024fast,risthaus2024fft,paux2025discrete}.
 Consequently, our quantum solver can be used as a component in the quantum homogenisation approach introduced earlier by Liu et al.~\cite{liu2024towards}.
 Finally, quantum approaches offer distinct advantages when applied to stochastic problems that require the repeated solution of the same problem with varying inputs~\cite{ deiml2025quantum}.
-The inputs are samples from a random field, which, as demonstrated in this paper, can be obtained by solving a stochastic differential equation.
+The inputs are usually samples from a random field, which, as demonstrated in this paper, can be obtained by solving a stochastic differential equation.